 Engaging our People

-From the outset, Seplat Energy a proactive, inclusive, and honest stakeholder engagement management approach, which has endeared us to our numerous stakeholders and helped us in building lasting and mutually beneﬁcial relationships with our internal and external publics.
+From the outset, Seplat Energy has developed and applied a proactive, inclusive, and honest stakeholder engagement approach, which has endeared us to our numerous stakeholders and helped us in building lasting and mutually beneﬁcial relationships with our internal and external publics.
 This is one of the cornerstones of our successes in the proliﬁc and sometimes challenging Niger Delta where our production facilities are domiciled.